VET APPROVED

 Before we get into the how-to-clean-it-up part, we look at the whys of the situation.

-- Medical Problems: This is always a possibility.
-Several different conditions can cause your cat to start avoiding the litter box, such as painful bladder stones and urinary tract infections, leading to an association of pain and the box.
-There could also be an increase in urination due to other conditions, such as diabetes, kidney disease, and liver disease.
+- Medical Problems: This is a common reason for inappropriate urination.
+Several different conditions, such as cystitis, bladder stones, and lower urinary tract infections, can cause your cat to start avoiding the litter box, due to an association of pain with the box.
+There could also be an overall increase in urination due to other conditions, such as diabetes or kidney disease.

-- Stress: If your cat has been experiencing more anxiety and stress lately, that could also help explain the behavior.
+- Stress: If your cat has been experiencing anxiety and stress lately due to a change in their environment, that could also help explain the behavior.
 Has a new pet or person been introduced to the household, or have you moved recently?
 Cats are creatures of habit, so when things change, it can cause behavioral problems.

-Speak to your vet if you’re ever worried about your cat’s behavior or health, to ensure that this doesn’t happen again.
+Speak to your vet if you’re ever worried about your cat’s behavior or health to ensure that you understand the root reason and can work on it.

 If you need to speak with a vet but can’t get to one, head over to PangoVet.
 It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!